 - In Grand Theft Auto: San Andreas, CJ has a tendancy to reply to Cesar Vialpando with, "Does the Pope shit in the woods?" whenever Cesar asks him if he was interested in making money by car racing.
 Confusion ensues.

-Cesar: Why you keep asking me that, holmes?
+Cesar: Why you keep asking me that, homes?
 I told you, I dunno.
 Where his Holiness does his business, is his business.

 - The answer to "Is the Pope Catholic?" occasionally gets subverted in Europa Universalis' After Action Reports.
 Hilarity Ensues.

-Uhh... say, Bubs.
+Strong Bad: Uhh... say, Bubs.
 I'm gonna need now off.
 Is that cool?
-Bubs:

 - The Simpsons:

-- Professor Frink used an obscure one ("Is Bismarck the capital of North Dakota?"), and the entire family turned blankly to Lisa, who told them yes, it was.
+- A newly smart Homer uses "Is the capital of North Dakota, Bismarck?" in the "HOMR" episode and the entire family turned blankly to Lisa, who told them yes, it was.

 - In the episode "Husbands and Knives", in which Bart is so impressed that Springfield's new comic book store owner (voiced by Jack Black) actually cared about his opinion that he asked if the guy was serious; he answers, "Does Galactus eat planets?"